University-of-Strathclyde-LTE-Team/moodle-local_nagios/README.md

 # local_nagios

+**This plugin is obsolete and its functionality is now covered by the [Moodle Check API](https://moodledev.io/docs/4.4/apis/subsystems/check).**
+**It will not be maintained and may be deleted without notice.**

 This is a Moodle plugin to simplify monitoring the Moodle service (as opposed to the hardware and infrastructure) using [Nagios](http://www.nagios.org/).
 It provides: